Global Health Pathway

 Pathway Highlights

-A community of practice that is multi-disciplinary and inter-professional with participants from all levels of GME training and fourth year medical students
+A community of practice with like minded individuals from multi-disciplinary and inter-professional fields from all levels of GME training and fourth year medical students

 About the Course

-The course is designed for students, residents and fellows interested in a deeper look at Global Health, project mentorship, and contact with GH faculty.
-Most learners will participate in coursework and complete a mentored scholarly project related to global health.
+The course is designed for students, residents and fellows interested in a deeper look at Global Health, project mentorship, and engaging a community of practice in global health.

 "I really appreciated the range of speakers from such diverse paths in the global health field.
 Getting to see the different forms a global health career can take really broadened the way I am thinking about my future career.
 I know few residencies are able to make space for courses like this but I think having time to think critically and creatively about our career paths will fend off burn out and pay off in the long run."